-This paper is organised as follows: in Sec.~\ref{sec:complexfield} we briefly describe the Fridman (we use the direct transliteration from the Russian) background considering a complex scalar field instead of the standard cosmological constant.
-In Sec.~\ref{sec:quintessence} we derive the Einstein-Klein-Gordon equations to describe dark energy based in the fact that the scalar potential can be proposed as an effective \textit{fluid}, with the caution of not solving the EoS, but solving Klein- Gordon first, and with the field, and its derivative, compute the density and the scalar pressure, and then, compute the corresponding $w$.
-We consider the fast oscillation regime, where the pulsation $\omega=d\theta/dt$ of the scalar field is assumed to be faster than the Hubble expansion.
+This paper is organized as follows: in Sec.~\ref{sec:complexfield} we briefly describe the Fridman (we use the direct transliteration from the Russian) background considering a complex scalar field instead of the standard cosmological constant.
+In Sec.~\ref{sec:quintessence} we study the Einstein-Klein-Gordon equations to describe dark energy based in the fact that the scalar potential can be proposed as an effective \textit{fluid}, with the caution of not solving the EoS, but solving Klein--Gordon first, and with the field and its derivative, compute the density and the scalar pressure, and subsequently compute the corresponding $w$.
+We consider the fast oscillation regime, where the pulsation $\omega$ of the scalar field is assumed to be faster than the Hubble expansion.
+An EoS is obtained for a peculiar branch in such fast oscillation regime.
+We denote the model presented in this manuscript as Complex Scalar Field Dark Energy (CSFDE).
 In Sec.~\ref{sec:eos_scalar} a generic EoS with a complex scalar field mimicking the dark energy term is presented.
-This EoS is obtained for a peculiar branch in the fast oscillation regime.
-We denote the model such as the one presented in this manuscript as Complex Scalar Field Dark Energy (CSFDE).
 A description of the current late-time observations are given in Sec.~\ref{sec:surveys}.
 These samplers will be employed to constrain the \textit{only} free cosmological parameter that goes into the expression for the EoS of our CSFDE model.
-Also, we will discuss the cosmological constraints obtained.
+In Sec.~\ref{sec:methodology} we describe the methodology to proceed with the precision analysis and discuss the cosmological constraints obtained.
 Finally, our conclusions are given in Sec.~\ref{sec:conclusions}.